ExaWorks/psij-python/docs/user_guide.rst

     :lines: 10-18,21-22

-where `QUEUE_NAME` is the LRM queue where the job should be sent and `PROJECT_NAME` is a project/account that may need to be specified for accounting purposes.
+where `QUEUE_NAME` is the LRM queue where the job should be sent and `ACCOUNT` is a project/account that may need to be specified for accounting purposes.
 These values generally depend on the system and allocation being used.